Food Storage Peanuts Cocoa Peanut Butter Ramen Chocolate

 • Shelf Life: As long as it doesn’t come in contact with moisture, the Jello mix will last indefinitely.

-• Sugar-Free: I haven’t had good luck storing sugar-free Jello, I recommend storing only the sugar kind.
+• Sugar-Free: I haven’t had good luck storing sugar-free Jello; I recommend storing only the sugary kind.
 Warning, it gets clumpy like all get out!

 MRE’s

-• How to store: MRE’s are designed to be survival foods, so they can be stored in their original containers.
+• MREs are designed to be survival foods that can be stored in their original containers.

-• Shelf Life: Depending on where you buy your MRE’s, they can last up to 5 years.
-I know people have eaten them a lot of older, but I won’t.
+• Shelf Life: Depending on where you buy your MREs, they can last up to 5 years.
+I know people have eaten them many times before, but I won’t.

 Other Food Prepping Posts to Read